nsaikiran/impression/_drafts/Spring-Boot.md

 author: "Sai Kiran"
 ---

-Wanted to travel and understand the Spring ecosystem.
+When we enjoy the benefits of a system, without the knowledge of *how* it does, we will naturally have desire to explore.
+*Behind the magic curtains* is a series of writings about such systems.
+This post is the first of this series.
+Below described is my experience while trying to understand Spring Framework, projects built on Spring Framework and one of those projects: Spring Boot.

-After realizing it is very big and my experience with it considerably low.
+After realizing that the Spring ecosystem is very big and my experience with it considerably low.
-I wanted to try to understand at least basic idea and how Spring components can be organized and used &mdash; at high level.
+I wanted to try to understand at least basic idea on how Spring components are organized and used &mdash; at high level.

-Boilerplate code!, whenever we observe we'll try not to copy the same code in several places.
-We extract that out and invoke from where ever we want that functionality.

-If that piece of code is boilerplate code for most of the developers, then it will be a part of library or framework.

-You probably know the difference between library and framework.
-And you need to be through with the *[guidelines][GuidelinesPOST]* needs to be followed for an effective and proper use.

-> TODO picture of skeleton > framework, full picture for application

-# Inversion of Control
-//TODO: Talk about frameworks.
-How inversion of control works.

 ---

 ## Spring Framework

-When we are developing applications with using Spring Framework.
-Lot of questions arise.
-When you feel the magic, naturally you'll want to know &mdash; How things are happening under the hood.

-I've the same feeling.
-So, started to understand Spring Framework.

-The latest release of Spring Framework came with the updated reference document which described what they mean by [*'Spring and Spring Framework'*][Spring and Spring Framework].
-So, lets talk about Spring *Framework*.

-You might also want to go through the complete reference manual of framework except that it is lenghty.
-But that'll be very useful.

 Ask these questions to yourself and you'll be right on track to understand: